-1. Sell the utility of a website
+1. Emphasize the Functionality of a Website

 Don’t be shy about pointing out these benefits, and using figures when at all possible.
 Common statistics such as the number of people online as well as the number of people using their phones to browse the internet can help you sell web design services.

-3. Teach your clients
+3. Educate your clients

 Especially if you work with small businesses or market your services in a rural area, there will probably be somewhat of a learning curve for your customers.
 Many business owners are not aware of what they can do with a well-designed website – but you do.